mel-langhoff/relational_rails/docs/user_stories.md

-Then a `PATCH` request is sent to '/artists/:id', the artist's info is updated, and I am redirected to the artist's Show page where I see the artist's updated info [ ] done
+Then a `PATCH` request is sent to '/artists/:id', the artist's info is updated, and I am redirected to the artist's Show page where I see the artist's updated info

+[ ] done

 User Story 13, artist album Creation

 As a visitor
-When I visit a artist albumren Index page
+When I visit a artist albums Index page
 Then I see a link to add a new adoptable album for that artist "Create album" When I click the link
 I am taken to '/artists/:artist_id/album/new' where I see a form to add a new adoptable album